Southwest Egg Rolls

 Notes

 - Jalapeno: Remove the seeds/membranes if you prefer a milder flavor.
-Drained diced green chiles are also a good option if you dislike spice.

 - Egg Roll Wrappers: Look for egg roll wrappers in the produce section near the tofu.
-Be sure to keep them in the package until ready to use as they dry out quickly which can lead to cracks.

 - Don't Overfill: Fill egg rolls only about ½ of the way full.
-If you overfill them they will be harder to roll, and may even explode when frying.

 - Rolling Tips: Easily roll egg rolls by laying out the wrappers so they are shaped like a diamond with the points pointing down.
 Fill.
-Then fold each corner up like the flap of an envelope.
+Then, fold each corner up like the flap of an envelope.
 Finally, seal the edges with water.

-- Keep Warm: Keep egg rolls warm in a 250 degree F oven while you fry the remaining batches.
+- Keep Warm: Keep egg rolls warm in a 250-degree F oven while you fry the remaining batches.

 Nutrition